 Acclimation, midwinter hardiness and deacclimation also contribute to a rose's ability to survive freezing cold.
 Shorter days and decreasing temperatures trigger physiological and biochemical cues in rose bushes that prepare them for winter dormancy.
-Certain rose cultivars have maximum hardiness levels that allow them to withstand USDA zone 4a and 4b low temperatures of minus 20 to minus 30 degrees Fahrenheit.
+Certain cold-hardy rose varieties have maximum hardiness levels that allow them to withstand USDA zone 4a and 4b low temperatures of minus 20 to minus 30 degrees Fahrenheit.

 To begin to prepare roses for their winter dormancy, discontinue fertilizing in late summer or early fall, or more specifically, a minimum of one month before your local first-frost date.
 Continuing to fertilize rose bushes in autumn promotes new growth at a time when the objective is the opposite.
-Also refrain from deheading or cutting blooms, and allow the development of rose hips, which encourages the plant to harden for winter.
-Lastly, to reduce risk of disease the following year, remove all leaf debris from around the base of the bush.
+Also refrain from deadheading or cutting blooms, and allow the development of rose hips, which encourages the plant to harden for winter.
+Last, to reduce risk of disease the following year, remove all leaf debris from around the base of the bush.

-Despite the fact that roses can freeze at temperatures below 32 F, only basic winter protection is needed in areas where subfreezing temperatures stay above 20 F. The reason for this is that proper rose winterization keeps the plants cold and frozen throughout winter.
+Despite the fact that roses can freeze at temperatures below 32 F, basic rose winterization tips help in areas where subfreezing temperatures stay above 20 F. The reason for this is that proper rose winterization keeps the plants cold and frozen throughout winter.
 The severe damaging effects come not specifically from the cold but rather alternating freezing and thawing.

 In areas with severe winters, like Minnesota and Vermont, additional protection is needed for roses to survive.
 One popular winterization method uses plastic foam rose cones that fit over bushes.
 Add a couple ventilation holes, however, to keep air from heating up inside.
-Another winterization method to consider in Northern regions is the "Minnesota Tip," in which the bush is partially uprooted, pushed over into a trench and covered with soil.
+Another winterization method to consider in Northern regions is the "Minnesota Tip," which means the bush is partially uprooted, pushed over into a trench and covered with soil.

 Rachel Delp has been writing and editing for academic and medical publications since 1992.
 She is based in the mountains of southern Spain and her work focuses on health care, travel and culinary subjects.
 Her articles can be found on various websites.
 Delp holds a Bachelor of Arts in Spanish with a minor in art from Moravian College.